 Negotiate your salary

-When starting a new job or asking for a raise, negotiate your salary based on the after-tax amount so your take home pay is where you need it to be.
+When starting a new job or asking for a raise, negotiate your salary based on the after-tax amount so your net pay in PEI is where you need it to be.

 Move expenses when relocating for work